jrnl-org/jrnl/README.md

 >     jrnl "Implemented endless scrolling on the #frontend of our website."
 >
 > Or use the built-in prompt or an external editor to compose your entries.

+### Encryption

+Should you ever want to decrypt your journal manually, you can do so with any program that supports the AES algorithm and the passwords you entered when running _jrnl_ for the first time.
+Since AES requires keys to be a multiple of 16 characters, passwords will be padded with trailing white spaces before using it to encrypt or decrypt your journal.
+Sow, if your password is `rosebud` (which I hope it isn't), the key with which to decrypt your journal is `rosebud_________` (the underscores represent whitespaces).